chelseamcqueen/chelseamcqueen.github.io/index.md

 ---
 ## Educational Materials
 [Back to top](#portfolio)
-#### A set of presentations and guides with audio accompaniment The audience for these guides is first-year medical residents with little research experience.
+#### A set of presentations and guides with audio accompaniment.
+The audience for these guides is first-year medical residents with little research experience.

 - [Asking a Compelling Research Question](/pdf/ResearchCurriculum/Asking%20Compelling%20Research%20Questions.pdf)
 - [Distinguishing Quality Improvement from Research](/pdf/ResearchCurriculum/Distinguishing%20Quality%20Improvement%20%20from%20Research.pdf)